bonnth80/html-grid/README.md

 # HTML Grid
-A JavaScript library for creating a simple grid in HTML5 canvas
+A JavaScript API for creating a simple grid in HTML5 canvas